-E30297-P95388 KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-GLADSTONE INVESTMENT CORPORATION For All Withhold For All All Except The Board of Directors recommends you vote FOR the following: 0 0 0 Election of Directors to hold office until the 2021 Annual Meeting of Stockholders.
-Nominees: 1) Terry L. Brubaker 2) Caren D. Merrick The Board of Directors recommends you vote FOR the following proposal: For Against Abstain To approve a proposal to authorize the Company, with the subsequent approval of its board of directors (the "Board"), to issue and sell shares of the Company's common stock (during the 12 months following such authorization) at a price below its then current net asset value per share, subject to certain limitations set forth in the Proxy Statement (including, without limitation, that the number of shares issued and sold pursuant to such authority does not exceed 25% of the Company's then outstanding common stock immediately prior to each such sale).
-0 0 NOTE: Such other business as may properly come before the meeting or any adjournment thereof.
-For address changes/comments, mark here.
-0 (see reverse for instructions) Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
-Joint owners should each sign personally.
+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.

+GLA DSTONE INVESTMENT CORPORATION For To withhold authority to vote for any individual Board of Directors recommends you vote FOR the wing: All All Except nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. - 1.
+Election of Directors to hold office until the 2022 Annual Meeting of Stockholders.
+Nominees: Paul Adelgren David Gladstone John Outland The Board of Directors recommends you vote FOR the followi ng pro oposal: For Against Abstain 2.
+To approve a proposal to authorize the Company, with the subsequent approval of its board of directors, to issue and sell shares of the Company's common stock (during the 12 months following such stockholder approval) at a price below its then current net asset value per share, subject to certain limitations set forth in the Proxy Statement (including, without limitation, that the number of shares issued and sold pursuant to such stockholder approval does not exceed 25% of the Company's then outstanding common stock immediately prior to each such sale).
+NO TE: Such other business as may properly come before the mee eting o r any adjour mment the ereof. address changes/comments, mark here. reverse for instructions) Join se sign exactly as your name(s) appear(s) hereon.
+When signin t owners should each sign personally.
 All holders must sign.
-If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
-Signature (Joint Owners) Date Signature [PLEASE SIGN WITHIN BOX] Date
+In orized officer.
+1 Sigr ature [PLEASE SIGN WITHIN BOX] Date J I Signature (Joint Owners) Date